Carin Winter – CEO, Founder & President

 Sarah Cruse, Mission Be, Teacher of Teachers & Senior Mindful Educator

-Sarah Cruse is a Certified Sound Voice and Music Healer from the California Institute of Integral Studies.
-She has worked as a Behavioral Therapist with the Los Angeles School District, and as an Educational Specialist with the Foster Care department of Los Angeles Trade Tech College.
-She had the fortune of partnering with the Reverence Project in Watts CA, a non-profit organization that was modeled after the Truth and Reconciliation work of South Africa’s Apartheid.
-There she served as a Truth and Restorative Justice Advocate, leading workshops and conversations around forgiveness and accessing our inherent gifts.
+Sarah Cruse is a Certified Sound, Voice and Music Healer from the California Institute of Integral Studies.
+She has worked as a Behavioral Therapist with the Los Angeles School District and as an Educational Specialist with the Foster Care department of Los Angeles Trade Tech College.
+She had the fortune of partnering with the Reverence Project in Watts CA, a non-profit organization that was modelled after the Truth and Reconciliation work of South Africa’s Apartheid.
+There, she served as a Truth and Restorative Justice Advocate, leading workshops and conversations around forgiveness and accessing our inherent gifts.
 Sarah has worked as a Curriculum Developer and Workshop Facilitator for the Transformational Art Therapy (TAT) Center in Santa Monica CA, and Currently as a Special Curriculum Educator for the Santa Cruz School District.

 Sarah has over 10 years of experience as a Singer/Songwriter, Poet, Performing Artist and Public Speaker.
 She believes in the power of sound, voice and freedom of expression.
 It is her desire to participate in the discovery, awakening and sharing of the individual and communal gift.
 She is grateful for the opportunity to be a Mindful Educator for Mission Be as and to be able to share the gifts of Mindful Education.